-Applied Digital Skills is a free, online digital skills curriculum.
+Applied Digital Skills is an online digital skills curriculum that is free of charge.
 Lessons and materials are appropriate for a wide range of learners, from middle school to college, and beyond.

 With hundreds of hours of online video curriculum, Applied Digital Skills covers a wide range of topics that teach digital literacy as well as practical life and job skills.
 The curriculum includes both longer lessons that range from 2 - 9 hours and shorter lessons that range from 45 - 90 minutes.

 - Research and Develop a Topic, in which learners develop tests to verify source credibility.

 - Plan and Budget, in which learners collect and analyze data about a long-term, contractual purchase.

 - Pick the Next Box Office Hit, in which learners analyze movie data and formulate a data-driven hypothesis.